 Since 2005, one of my passions has been to create online communities and help people – so coaching was an obvious direction for my business.

-Here are the lessons learnt from building a coaching business.
+Here are the lessons learned from building a coaching business.

 Have goals and a vision

-Writing down my short and long term goals gave me a vision of what life could look like if my coaching business becomes successful.
-My vision included building a business to help change peoples lives like I changed mine.
+Writing down my short and long-term goals gave me a vision of what life could look like if my coaching business became successful.
+My vision included building a company to help change people’s lives as I changed mine.

-Also, having visions of walking on the beach with the seals in Kaikoura, New Zealand.
-Opening my bungalow door to the turquoise ocean around Bora Bora.
-Taking a 3-4 week train journey on the Trans Siberian Express from St. Petersburg to Beijing.
+I also have visions of walking on the beach with the seals in Kaikoura, New Zealand, opening my bungalow door to the turquoise ocean around Bora Bora, and taking a 3-4 week train journey on the Trans Siberian Express from St. Petersburg to Beijing.

-Spend time thinking about why you are starting the business?
+Make sure to spend time thinking about why you are starting the business.
 What do you want to achieve?
-What are short and long term goals for your business, and how will they impact your lifestyle?
+What are your business’s short- and long-term goals, and how will they impact your lifestyle?

 No such thing as a perfect website at launch

 This is probably one of my biggest lessons from the first 12 months.
 It took me around ten months before starting to market myself as a remote job coach.
-It felt like the website had to be finished, and realistically, a website is never truly completed.
+It felt like the website had to be finished; realistically, a website is never truly completed.
 You are continuously making improvements and changes.

-It also felt like my coaching programme and products had to be created before thinking about promoting myself as a coach.
+It also felt like my coaching program and products had to be created before thinking about promoting myself as a coach.

-Start with a short coaching programme that is going to give your clients a quick-win.
-Help them get started, guide them through the process, and how-to-deal with the challenges they will face.
+Start with a short coaching program that will give your clients a quick win.
+Help them get started, guide them through the process, and how to deal with the challenges they will face.

-Keep it simple.
+Could you keep it simple?
 Do not try and over-complicate it.